Argentina–Spain relations: Post independence

 The Spanish-Argentine brotherhood in 1900 portrayed by the Liberty of Oudiné and Hispania.

 Since obtaining independence from Spain, diplomatic relations between the two nations have been stable.
 During the Spanish Civil War, Argentina remained neutral and gave asylum to any Spanish citizen requesting it without regards to whether they were Republicans or Nationalists.
 At the end of the war, Argentina maintained diplomatic relations with the government of General Francisco Franco.
 Maintaining diplomatic relations allowed for the first lady of Argentina Eva Perón to visit Spain in 1947 and donate five million tons of food to the Spanish people.

 After the death of General Franco in Spain in 1975, Argentina entered a period of military dictatorship between 1976 and 1983.
 In 1982, Argentina invaded the Falkland Islands.
-Spain recognised and supported the claims of Argentine territorial rights over the islands.
 In 2012, British documents were made declassified and stated that Prime Minister Margaret Thatcher feared that during the Falkland war, Spain would join Argentina by invading Gibraltar.
-However, as of December 31, 2020, Spain and the United Kingdom reached an agreement on the Gibraltar dispute with their Spanish environment.
+However, as of 31 December 2020, Spain and the United Kingdom reached an agreement about Gibraltar dispute.